-Conversion rate optimization has several factors that influence it, and the specific factors that will do your e-commerce website the most good will be different than what works for someone else’s store.
+Conversion rate optimization has several factors that influence it, and the specific factors that will do your e-commerce or Magento website the most good will be different than what works for someone else’s store.
 Because of these potential variables, you need to conduct thorough testing to ensure that you find the changes that make an impact on your conversion rates.
 A/B testing is one of your options.

 What Is A/B Testing?

 Also known as split testing, A/B testing is a process where two variations of a web page run at the same time.
 One is the control, which tends to be the existing web page, while the second has the alternate adjustment.
 At the end of the test period, you can see which version of the web page led to more conversions.
 You can also conduct A/B testing through several variations of a web page, though the name most commonly refers to comparing two options.

 When it comes to CRO, A/B testing automatically gives you a sense of which page performs better and can help you perform data-driven changes.
 Reach out to the Magento support services team at Forix to learn more about A/B testing on your Magento website.